LispCookbook/cl-cookbook/websockets.md

 The `websocket-driver` API provides handlers for the following events:

 - `:open`: When a connection is opened.
-Expects a thunk as its handler.
+Expects a handler with zero arguments.
 - `:message` When a message arrives.
 Expects a handler with one argument, the message received.
 - `:close` When a connection closes.
 Expects a handler with two keyword args, a "code" and a "reason" for the dropped connection.